Do you have a blog? Do this to improve your SEO positioning

 3. Answers questions: who?, what?, when?, why? and how? - Basic idea of the content.

-Second Paragraph onwards
+Second paragraph onwards

 1. Keywords by semantics from the 2nd paragraph onwards, synonyms of the main keywords can be used.